Professional Training placement

 - Competitive, open recruitment process – YOU choose, from willing applicants

-- A tripartite agreement is signed between the university, student and employer outlining the responsibilities of all parties and detailing Health and Safety information.
+- A tripartite agreement is signed between university, student and employer outlining responsibilities of all parties

-Most students start looking for placements in October, but please feel free to contact us at any time as we are aware that industry sectors vary in their planning timetables.
+Most students start looking for placements from October, but please feel free to contact us at any time as we are aware that industry sectors vary in their planning timetables.

 We will be happy to advertise any paid opportunities that meet our scheme requirements to students via our online placement list, so if you feel you have a suitable placement opportunity then please provide us with the following information:

 - Link to your company website or information about the company